advancedconcepts/Omnis-FHIR/README.md

 Sample Code

 ```
+Calculate identifier as pFHIRPatient.$addidentifier()
+Calculate identifier.$use as 'usual'
+Calculate identifier.$system as con("http://www.medicalconcept.com/",tApp.$getserialid())
+Calculate identifier.$value as pNativePatient.PATIENT_SEQ
+Calculate codeableConcept as identifier.$::type()
+Calculate coding as codeableConcept.$addcoding()
+Calculate coding.$system as "http://terminology.hl7.org/CodeSystem/v2-0203"
+Calculate coding.$code as "MR"
+;  name
+Calculate name as pFHIRPatient.$addname()
+Calculate name.$use as 'official'
+Calculate name.$family as pNativePatient.$lastname()
+Do name.$addGiven(pNativePatient.$firstname())
+;  birth
+Calculate pFHIRPatient.$birthDate as pNativePatient.PATIENT_GEBURT
+;  TODO: add death date
+;  gender
+If pNativePatient.PATIENT_SEX="M"
+	Do code method fhir_r4.csGenderIdentity/$male Returns pFHIRPatient.$gender
+Else If pNativePatient.PATIENT_SEX="F"
 	Do code method fhir_r4.csGenderIdentity/$female Returns pFHIRPatient.$gender
 Else
 	Do code method fhir_r4.csGenderIdentity/$unknown Returns pFHIRPatient.$gender
 End If
 ;  adress
 Calculate address as pFHIRPatient.$addaddress()
 Calculate address.$use as 'home'
 If pNativePatient.PATIENT_CO<>''
 	Do address.$addline(pNativePatient.PATIENT_CO)
 End If
 Do address.$addline(pNativePatient.PATIENT_STREET)
 Calculate address.$city as pNativePatient.PATIENT_CITY
 Calculate address.$postalCode as pNativePatient.PATIENT_ZIP
 Calculate address.$country as 'CH'
 ;  telecom
 If pNativePatient.PATIENT_MOBILE<>''
 	Calculate telecom as pFHIRPatient.$addtelecom()
 	Calculate telecom.$use as 'mobile'
 	Calculate telecom.$system as 'phone'
 	Calculate telecom.$value as pNativePatient.PATIENT_MOBILE
 End If
 If pNativePatient.PATIENT_PHONE<>''
 	Calculate telecom as pFHIRPatient.$addtelecom()
 	Calculate telecom.$use as 'home'
 	Calculate telecom.$system as 'phone'
 	Calculate telecom.$value as pNativePatient.PATIENT_PHONE
 End If
 If pNativePatient.PATIENT_PHONE2<>''
 	Calculate telecom as pFHIRPatient.$addtelecom()
 	Calculate telecom.$use as 'home'
 	Calculate telecom.$system as 'phone'
 	Calculate telecom.$value as pNativePatient.PATIENT_PHONE2
 End If
 If pNativePatient.PATIENT_WORK<>''
 	Calculate telecom as pFHIRPatient.$addtelecom()
 	Calculate telecom.$use as 'work'
 	Calculate telecom.$system as 'phone'
 	Calculate telecom.$value as pNativePatient.PATIENT_WORK
 End If
 If pNativePatient.PATIENT_EMAIL<>''
 	Calculate telecom as pFHIRPatient.$addtelecom()
 	Calculate telecom.$use as 'mobile'
 	Calculate telecom.$system as 'email'
 	Calculate telecom.$value as pNativePatient.PATIENT_EMAIL
-	End If
 End If
 ```